top of page

 By the start of 1776, the Continental Army had surrounded the British Army in Boston and invaded Canada.
 One of the bloodiest battles of the American Revolution had been fought at Breed’s Hill (Battle of Bunker Hill) outside of Boston.
 Rebelling Americans were also growing increasingly bold in their attacks on vulnerable British ships.

 On January 21, 1776, the pilot at Sandy Hook, William Dobbs, ferried a few men from the ship to shore at the request of the ship’s captain, Dempster.
-They headed for New York to alert the HMS Asia, the largest British warship anchored at New York at the time.
+The sailors headed for New York to alert the HMS Asia, the largest British warship anchored at New York at the time.
 Dobbs had already sent a boat ahead of the sailors to alert the New York Committee of Safety about Blue Mountain Valley and its vulnerable position.

 The New York Committee of Safety, knowing that the ship was in New Jersey waters, alerted New Jersey’s top Continental Army officer, Lord Stirling (William Alexander).
 The New Yorkers warned Stirling that the vessel had six cannon and a crew of at least 20 men.
 They also suggested that it was heavily loaded with ammunition.
 The Council of Safety concluded, “It would greatly serve the public cause if she could be seized.”